Molsheim: Molsheim as a center of the Counter-Reformation

 The strength of the Protestant Reformation in the Alsace and especially Strasbourg put pressure on Catholic institutions.
 In 1580 Laurent Gutjahr, the abbot of Altorf, acquired property in Molsheim; the Benedictines, established since the 11th century in Altorf, a town lacking fortifications, moved here for safety behind the ramparts of Molsheim.
 Also in 1580, the Jesuits established a school in Molsheim which Leopold V, Archduke of Austria.
 Similarly, in 1591, due to the suppression of the Carthusians in Strasbourg, members of the order moved to Molsheim and built a convent, the splendid stained glass of which was partly destroyed during the French Revolution.
 The stained glass that survived the Revolution was eventually transferred to Strasbourg.

-In 1592, with the death of the bishop Jean de Manderscheid, a conflict arouse between the catholic parishioners of Molsheim and the protestant majority in the chapter of the diocese of Strasbourg, who elected Johann Georg von Brandenburg) as the bishop of Strasbourg; in opposition the catholics elected Charles of Lorraine (bishop of Metz and Strasbourg).
+In 1592, with the death of the bishop Jean de Manderscheid, a conflict arouse between the catholic parishioners of Molsheim and the Protestant majority in the chapter of the diocese of Strasbourg, who elected Johann Georg von Brandenburg) as the bishop of Strasbourg; in opposition the Catholics elected Charles of Lorraine (bishop of Metz and Strasbourg).
 This resulted in the Strasbourg Bishops' War (1592–1604), with a dismal effect on Molsheim.
 In 1618 the Thirty Years' War broke out, ending with the Peace of Westphalia in which control of Molsheim was transferred from the Holy Roman Empire to France.

+Since 1648

-Molsheim was part of the Holy Roman Empire until 1648, when it found itself located on the French side of the border.
-Between 1871 and 1919 and again between 1940 and 1944, the German speaking city was part of Germany.
+Molsheim was part of the Holy Roman Empire until 1648 (end of the Thirty Years' War and Peace of Westphalia), when it found itself located on the French side of the border.

-A number of Merovingian tombs, dating from the sixth and seventh centuries were discovered in 1935 to the north of the town, on the Roman road leading from Avolsheim.
+Between 1871 and 1919, the German speaking city was part of the German Reich.

+Between June 1940 and 1944/45, during World War II, parts of France were occupied and administrated by Nazi Germany.

+During Operation Northwind (January 1945), the Wehrmacht unsuccessfully tried an offensive in the region.

-Coat of Arms
+Coat of arms

 The town's coat of arms features a breaking wheel of gold, in which a nude man with a golden halo is interlaced and bound, against an azure field.
 The coat of arms is based on a seal of 1263 representing the martyrdom of Saint George.

 Language

 Historically, several languages have been spoken in the Alsace region (which included Molsheim), depending on what nation or country has claimed this region and whether some language was imposed or, was willingly adopted.
 The history of Alsace records such power struggles and language swaps.
 Linguistically speaking, this city is located in what is considered the Northern Low Alemannic zone of the historical region of Alsace.
 Prior to the intense "francophonization" in that and other regions of France, after World War II, that dialect of Alsatian, which itself is a derivative of the mentioned Low Alemannic German dialect, was spoken by the majority of the inhabitants of Molsheim.